-Usually, the first step in treating atrial fibrillation or flutter is to slow the beating of the ventricles so that the heart pumps blood more efficiently.
-Often, the first drug tried is a calcium channel blocker, such as diltiazem or verapamil, which may slow the conduction of impulses to the ventricles.
+Usually, the first step in treating atrial fibrillation or atrial flutter is to slow the beating of the ventricles so that the heart pumps blood more efficiently.
+Usually, drugs can slow the ventricle.
+Often, the first drug tried is a calcium channel blocker, such as diltiazem or verapamil, which may slow the conduction of impulses to the ventricles (see table Some Drugs Used to Treat Arrhythmias).
 A beta-blocker, such as propranolol or atenolol, may be used.
 For people who have heart failure, digoxin may be used.

-Before conversion, the heart rate must be slowed to less than 120 beats per minute.
-Also, because there is a high risk that a blood clot will break off and cause a stroke during conversion, measures must be taken to prevent blood clots.
+Before restoring normal rhythm, because there is a risk that a blood clot will break off and cause a stroke during conversion, measures must be taken to prevent blood clots.

-If the atrial fibrillation or flutter has been present for more than 48 hours, doctors give an anticoagulant such as warfarin for 3 weeks before attempting conversion.
+If the atrial fibrillation or atrial flutter has been present for more than 48 hours, doctors give an anticoagulant such as warfarin for 3 to 4 weeks before attempting conversion.
 Alternatively, doctors can give a short-acting anticoagulant, such as heparin, and do echocardiography.
-If the echocardiography does not show a clot in the heart, the person can undergo conversion immediately.
+If echocardiography does not show a clot in the heart, the person can undergo conversion immediately.
 If the rhythm has clearly been present less than 48 hours, people do not need an anticoagulant before conversion.
-However, all people need an anticoagulant for at least 4 weeks after conversion.
+However, most people need an anticoagulant for at least 4 weeks after conversion.

 Methods of conversion include

-Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, propafenone, or sotalol) also may restore a normal rhythm.
+Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, procainamide, propafenone, or sotalol—see table Some Drugs Used to Treat Arrhythmias) also may restore a normal rhythm.
 However, these drugs are effective in only about 50 to 60% of people and often cause side effects.

 Conversion to a normal rhythm by any means becomes less likely the longer the arrhythmia has been present (especially after 6 months or more), the larger the atria become, and the more severe the underlying heart disorder becomes.
 When conversion is successful, the risk of recurrence is high, even if people are taking a drug to prevent recurrence (typically one of the same drugs used to convert the arrhythmia to a normal rhythm).

-Rarely, when all other treatments of atrial fibrillation are ineffective, the atrioventricular node can be destroyed by radiofrequency ablation (delivery of energy of a specific frequency through an electrode catheter inserted in the heart).
+Rarely, when all other treatments of atrial fibrillation are ineffective, the atrioventricular node can be destroyed by an ablation procedure.
+Ablation usually uses very hot or very cold temperatures at the tip of a catheter inserted into the heart to kill tissue.
 This procedure completely stops conduction from the atria to the ventricles and slows the ventricular rate.
 However, a permanent artificial pacemaker is required to activate the ventricles afterward.

 Another type of ablation procedure destroys atrial tissue near the pulmonary veins (pulmonary vein isolation).
 Pulmonary vein isolation spares the atrioventricular node but is less often successful (60 to 80%), and the risk of serious complications is significant (1 to 5%).
-Accordingly, this procedure is often reserved for people who are more likely to have a good response—young people who have atrial fibrillation that does not respond to drug treatment and who do not have other serious heart disorders.
+Accordingly, this procedure is often reserved for the best candidates (such as, younger people who have no significant structural heart disease like a heart valve disorder, people without other options such as those with atrial fibrillation that does not respond to drug therapy, or people with heart failure.

-For people who have atrial flutter, radiofrequency ablation may be used to interrupt the flutter circuit in the atrium and permanently re-establish normal rhythm.
-This procedure is successful in about 90% of people
+For people who have atrial flutter, ablation may be used to interrupt the flutter circuit in the atrium and permanently re-establish normal rhythm.
+This procedure is successful in about 90% of people.

-Measures to prevent blood clots (and thus prevent stroke) are necessary when atrial fibrillation or flutter is converted back to normal rhythm.
+Measures to prevent blood clots (and thus prevent stroke) are necessary when atrial fibrillation or atrial flutter is converted back to normal rhythm.
 Most people also usually need such measures during long-term treatment.
-Doctors typically give an anticoagulant such as warfarin, dabigatran, or a clotting factor Xa inhibitor.
+Doctors typically give an anticoagulant such as warfarin, dabigatran, or a clotting factor Xa inhibitor (rivaroxaban, apixaban, or edoxaban).
 People who cannot be given an anticoagulant may be given aspirin, but aspirin is not as effective as warfarin.